does sweat make your hair grow

 2. Natural Cleansing: Sweating Out the Toxins

 If you thought sweat was just a nuisance, think again—it’s actually your scalp’s detox agent.
+Sweating can remove the toxins from your hair, which is beneficial for hair growth.
 When you sweat, your body flushes out not just excess moisture but also unwanted substances like dirt, oil, and environmental toxins that may have accumulated on your scalp.
 By cleaning out these impurities, sweat helps to create a more favorable environment for your hair follicles to thrive.
 However, don’t forget to wash your scalp post-sweat; letting all those impurities dry on your scalp can lead to buildup and issues like clogged follicles.
 A good wash helps preserve the natural balance while maximizing sweat’s benefits.

 3. Improves Blood Circulation